Arel Moodie’s Tips on Succeeding as an Entrepreneur

 By Emad Rahim, DM, PMP, CTU Faculty, Business and Management

 Our Distinguished Lecturer series kicked off in 2012 with a presentation by Amy Powell, Director of Operations for Starbucks Coffee Co, and Dr. Gene Landrum, creator of Chuck E. Cheese.

-On May 22nd, the CTU Distinguished Lecturer Series welcomes entrepreneur and best-selling author, Arel Moodie.
-Here is a sneak peek into some insights Arel will share later this month.
+On May 22nd, 2013, the CTU Distinguished Lecturer Series welcomed entrepreneur and best-selling author, Arel Moodie.
+Here is a peek into some insights Arel shared with us.

 Arel Moodie understands what it means to create success from the ground up.
 He was raised in a tough, gritty welfare housing project in Brooklyn, New York, but didn’t let that stop him from achieving success as an entrepreneur, author and highly regarded public speaker.
 Taking inspiration from Robert Kiyosaki’s book, Rich Dad, Poor Dad, Arel opened his thinking beyond his grim circumstances to envision a better future.